vasilitate/VAPP/README.md

 ### Initialising VAPP!
 Vapp.initialise() must be called before any SMS payments are made.
 Initialisation requires several pieces of information:

-- Your app id, which identifies your payments
+- Your SDK key, which identifies your payments for the app
 - The number range which you have been assigned
 - A list of products within your app, which can be paid for using SMS